landonma/Data-Management-Templates-Project/github_instructions.md

 - To do, sign in to your account on Github.com
 - Click on your user picture (upper right corner) and go to "Your repositories"
 - Click on the repository you want to enable Pages on or create a new repository
+- In order to enable Github Pages you must have at least one file in the repository.
+If you don't have a file in your repsitory you can either upload one or create a temperary file
 - Under the name of the repository is a series of tabs, go to the "Settings" tab
 - Below the Merge button and above Danger Zone is "GitHub Pages" section
 - Click the "source" drop down menu and select either one of the following options (if you do not see some of the following options or they are greyed out it is likely because you have not created that paths in your repository)